gcallah/BookReviews/goodspeed.md

 conform to some past line on a graph, but whether they will turn out to be profitable.

-He then goes on to ask, "was there a large population of unproductive firms at the end of 2019 that required systematic liquidation by once-in-a-century pandemic to facilitate the constructive flow of people and capital to more productive endeavors?"
+He then asks, "was there a large population of unproductive firms at the end of 2019 that required systematic liquidation by once-in-a-century pandemic to facilitate the constructive flow of people and capital to more productive endeavors?"
 (190).
 This is a blatant example of cherry picking: I